panoptesDev/Safecoin/docs/src/running-validator/validator-start.md

 The validator will re-open its when it receives the `USR1` signal, which is the basic primitive that enables log rotation.

+If the validator is being started by a wrapper shell script, it is important to launch the process with `exec` (`exec safecoin-validator ...`) when using logrotate.
+This will prevent the `USR1` signal from being sent to the script's process instead of the validator's, which will kill them both.

 #### Using logrotate